p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

 Install WordPress
 ~~~~~~~~~~~~~~~~~

-Log into your server as your WordPress SSH account (wp_example) and go to your
-webfolder.
 If you've installed WP-CLI, then all you have to do is this:

 .. code-block:: console

-    [wp_example@server]$ wp core download
+    [user@server]$ wp core download

 If you go to http://example.com now you'll get that 5 minute install page.